Women’s Archive Wales Research Projects

 We have been fortunate to receive Heritage Lottery Fund grant-aid for a number of research projects.
 These are designed to further our aims, in particular to involve women and men in uncovering the past lives of women in Wales and to rescue papers and memories which might otherwise be lost to posterity.

 - Setting the Record Straight - Gwir Gyfnod o Gofnod.
 This project, currently in progress, will capture the voices and stories of the sixty-two female AMs who sat in the Welsh Assembly during its first twenty years.
 Read a blog post about the project by Rob Phillips of Welsh Political Archive.
 You can also view some clips of the interviews HERE.

 - Century of Hope: celebrating a century of women’s heritage in Wales 1918-2018.
-To read more about this project and watch some clips of the project events, click HERE.
+To read more about this project and watch some clips of the project events and the complete film of the project and the celebration of 20 years of WAW, click HERE.
 A film, in Welsh but accessible to all and shown as part of the 2020 Eisteddfod Amgen, recording the Century of Hope project events can be viewed HERE.
-You can also watch the full film of the project and the celebration of 20 years of WAW HERE.
-Click to download and read the project report.
+Click HERE to download and read the project report.

 - Wales Women’s History Roadshow Project (2008-09)